Education competencies: Priority setting

 - What portion of each day have I set aside to create plans for myself and for my group?

-- Have I correctly determined the critical few tasks as primary targets to work on using data as well as my intuition?
+- Have I correctly determined the critical few tasks as primary targets to work on using data as well as

 - Have I considered both short- and long-term objectives and ramifications?